Taipei City Mall

 Taipei City Mall (台北地下街 (Táiběi Dìxiàjiē)) is a shopping center located at the intersection of the Datong and Zhongzheng districts in Taipei, Taiwan.
 It is the first underground market in Taipei City.
 It is located under Civic Boulevard (市民大道 Shìmín Dàdào), Section 1.

 Structure

 It is about 825 meters long, and has 28 exits/entrances, 14 each on the north and south sides.
-It is connected with Taipei Main Station for Taipei Metro, Taiwan Railway Administration, Taiwan High Speed Rail, and the Taoyuan Airport MRT, and the Shin Kong Life Tower.
+It is connected with Taipei Main Station for Taipei Metro, Taiwan Railway, Taiwan High Speed Rail, and the Taoyuan Airport MRT, and the Shin Kong Life Tower.
 At the west end of the market is Beimen Station.
 There are a total of 187 shops in the market.

 The first floor underground consists of shops, while the second floor underground is a parking lot.
 The mall is divided up into 3 main sections: clothing, electronics, and food.